 - Feeling sad and being clinically depressed

-- Being shy and having social anxiety
+- Being a bit shy and having social anxiety

-- Being moody sometimes and having bipolar disorder
+- Being moody sometimes and having bipolar disorder.

 Yes, I disagree with giving stimulant medication to young children without exhausting alternative treatments first.
 But millions of children and adults suffering from ADHD have experienced dramatically changed lives thanks to these medications.

 Of course, it saddens me that people would give medications to children simply to curb normal childhood behavior.
 But it also saddens me when people write off ADHD as simply daydreaming.
-That is like telling someone who is clinically depressed they are just sad and need to cheer up and don’t need medication.

 Here is the irony: I used to be anti-medication, just like this post suggests.
 Medication literally saved my life more than once when everything else failed.